jfcloutier/karma_system/design_notes/acting.md

 Each Cognition Actor (CA) observes what lower-level CAs making up its umwelt experience.
 The CA aggregates and integrates these observations into its own experiences and assigns a feeling to each one based on how wellbeing fluctuates.

 A CA acts to improve how it feels by achieving goals of terminating bad experiences and persisting good ones.
-A CA gives itself goals and delegates goals to its umwelt.
-It finds plans and executes them.
+Over its lifetime, a CA gives itself goals (intents) and delegates sub-goals (directives) to its umwelt for achieving them.
+A CA finds plans to achieve goals and executes them.
 The CA eventually decides whether the execution of a plan achieved its goal, or whether a goal or plan has become stale and should be abandoned.

 ## Definitions

 A **goal** is a relation/property, observed or experienced, that a CA aims to impact in a certain way.

-An *intent* is a self-assigned goal to impact one of its own felt experiences.
+An *intent* is a self-assigned goal to impact an own felt experience.

 A *directive* is a goal delegated by a CA to its umwelt CAs requesting that they impact experiences that the CA observed them having.

-A **plan** is a prioritized set of directives designed by a CA and sent to its umwelt CAs to achieve either its own intent or a directive it received.
+A **plan** is a prioritized set of directives designed by a CA and sent to its umwelt CAs to achieve either its own intent or a directive it received from a parent CA.

 An *affordance* is a plan with an effectiveness score justifying its reuse.